Green tea being poured into cup. Loose leaf tea in bowl in behind

 6 Beverages With Anti-Cancer Properties

 When it comes to our overall health, it’s important to consider a well-rounded approach.
 While maintaining a healthy diet and engaging in regular exercise are key, it’s also worth noting that certain beverages can have anti-cancer properties that contribute to our overall well-being.
-Here are six of the easiest to find and most enjoyable to consume anti-cancer beverages.
+Here are six of the easiest-to-find and most enjoyable anti-cancer beverages.

 1. Green Tea